BlindGarret/HKMP.CombatEvents/README.md

 #### Client Installation

-Get the latest HKMP.ModDiff.zip from the current release and add sll of its contents to a mod folder in your mods directory like
+Get the latest HKMP.CombatEvents.zip from the current release and add sll of its contents to a mod folder in your mods directory like
 ``` sh
 <Path to Hollow Knight>/hollow_knight_Data/Managed/Mods/HKMP.ModdDiff
 ```

 #### Server Installation

 If you are planning to run your server through the Hollow Knight game the client installation is sufficient.
-If however you want to run it in standalone EXE mode, drop the contents of HKMP.ModDiff.zip next to your server exe.
+If however you want to run it in standalone EXE mode, drop the contents of HKMP.CombatEvents.zip next to your server exe.
 Then boot up Hollow Knight and copy over the modlist.json it generates in your mod directory into your server directory as well.
 This json acts as the standard all people attempting to connect to the server must abide by.

 ## Configuration